ToNi3141/Rasterix/README.md

 Lets assume, the project is generated in `./build`.

 ## OS X Build
+Before starting the build, download from FTDI (https://ftdichip.com/drivers/d3xx-drivers/) the 64bit X64 D3XX driver version 0.5.21.
+Unzip the archive and copy the `osx` directory to `lib/driver/ft60x/ftd3xx/`.

 To build under Linux or OS X, change to the `build` directory and type `make`.
 To test the build, run `./example/minimal/minimal`.
 It should initialize the Renderer and should draw a rotating cube.

 Note: The Linux build probably not succeed, because the FTDI library for linux is missing in the project.

 ## Windows Build
+Before starting the build, download from FTDI (https://ftdichip.com/drivers/d3xx-drivers/) the 32bit X86 D3XX driver version 1.3.0.4.
+Unzip the archive and copy the `win` directory to `lib/driver/ft60x/ftd3xx/`.

 To build the project under Windows, go to the `build` directory, open the Visual Studio project and build it.
 Afterwards you will find a `wgl.dll`.
-The DLL is build for 32 bit targets because usually games from that area are 32 bit builds.
+The DLL is build for 32bit targets because usually games from that area are 32bit builds.

 ### Run Warcraft 3
-Only classic Warcraft 3 will run.
+Only classic Warcraft 3 will work.
 Reforged does not.
 - Prepare Warcraft 3.
 Set the resolution to something like 800x600 or below and set the texture quality to low (currently the Renderer supports only textures with a maximum size of 256x256).
-- Rename `wgl.dll` into `OpenGL32.dll` and copy it together with the 32 bit version of the `FTD3XX.dll` in the root directory of Warcraft 3.
+- Rename `wgl.dll` into `OpenGL32.dll` and copy it together with the 32bit version of the `FTD3XX.dll` in the root directory of Warcraft 3.
 - Add a shortcut to the `war3.exe` on your desktop.
 Edit the shortcut and write `-opengl` after the path to the exe to start Warcraft 3 in OpenGL mode.
 - Open Warcraft 3 via the shortcut.
 You should now see the menu on the screen connected to the FPGA.

-Warcraft 3 runs on low settings with around 20-30 FPS.
+Warcraft 3 runs on low settings with around 20-30FPS.

 # Port to a new platform
 Please have a look at the minimal example at `example/minimal/main.cpp`.